gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 # Neural networks
-With `Gogeta` library it is currently possible to formulate deep neural networks (NNs) and convolutional neural networks (CNNs) as a mixed integer problems (MIP).
-We would start discussion from the NNs.
+With the `Gogeta` library, it is currently possible to formulate deep neural networks (NNs) and convolutional neural networks (CNNs) as a mixed integer problems (MIP).
+We will start the discussion from the NNs.
 More detailed discussion on each formulation can be found in the [example jupyter notebooks](https://github.com/gamma-opt/Gogeta.jl/tree/main/examples).

 ## Formulation of NNs

-Being able to formulate NN as a MIP gives us posibility to optimize over "black box" model.
+Being able to formulate NN as a MIP gives us the possibility to optimize over a "black box" model.
 Imagine that we have a dataset with some information about houses and their associated prices.
 With trained NN on this dataset and MIP formulation, we can house with the minimum and maximum prices.
-We could also add some additional constraints to the "target" house and see what is possible range of prices.
+We could also add some additional constraints to the "target" house and see what possible range of prices is.
 The use cases are limited to your imagination.

 ### Requirements for the architecture of NN

-Currently, we are able to formulate NNs use the $ReLU$ activation function at each hidden layer, and the output layer must use the identity activation.
+Currently, we are able to formulate NNs using the $ReLU$ activation function at each hidden layer, and the output layer must use the identity activation.
 See the example below:

 ```julia
 using Flux